romoloman/OCSInventory-Agent-Rework/README.md

 dart compile exe /path of your project/OCSInventory-Agent-Rework/lib/app/app.dart -o AGENT-MACOS dart compile exe /path of your project/OCSInventory-Agent-Rework/lib/app/daemon.dart -o DAEMON-MACOS
 ```

 #### 2. Create your own package

 You can create your package (if needed) with Xcode and Package applications.

-- Build `config-agent-ocs` and place the bundle file into `OCS Inventory Agent setup` directory
+- Build `config-agent-ocs` and copy the bundle file into `OCS Inventory Agent setup` directory
-- Build `ocsng_app-xcode` to create OCS-NG pkg and ocscontact
+- Build `ocsng_app-xcode` to create OCS-NG pkg and ocscontact.
+Ensure the Scheme is correct to build each of them
 - Build `OCS Inventory Agent setup` to create installation package

 Ensure that you have something like this: